Port Antonio Travel Guide

 An hour and a half's drive east of Ocho Rios lies the rugged coastline of Port Antonio, where mist-shrouded mountains come right down into the sea providing hidden coves and beaches.
 Orchids and palms grow in profusion and waterfalls drop into fern-edged pools.
 The town itself, which is nestled between twin harbours, is relatively unspoilt, with no high-rises, although there are some luxury resorts like Jamaica Palace Hotel.
 Beaches in the area are among the prettiest in Jamaica, especially Fairy Hill, San San, Dragon Bay and Boston Beach.

-Port Antonio was described in the past as 'the most exquisite port on earth' (poetess Ella Wheeler), 'heaven on earth', and 'the most beautiful woman I have ever seen' (Errol Flynn).
-It still captivates visitors with its charm today.
+Port Antonio was described in the past as 'the most exquisite port on earth', 'heaven on earth', and 'the most beautiful woman I have ever seen'.
 The seaside town has been a favoured destination for the rich and famous for decades, from Hollywood stars to billionaires and royalty, and the seclusion of its beautiful beaches, the azure sea, verdant hillsides and lush flora continue to enchant all comers.

 Port Antonio's banana industry boom during the late 1800s and early 1900s brought unprecedented prosperity to the area, but the Golden Age came to an end with the arrival of the Panama disease that almost completely wiped out the banana industry.
 The town still boasts a number of grand buildings from the days of the banana boom, such as the Musgrave Market and the Georgian Court House.
 The remains of lavish hotels, like the ruins at Frenchman's Cove, are a reminder of the extravagance and extraordinary wealth of days past.